 It’s the 1986 World Series.
 The Boston Red Sox and New York Mets are tied in extra innings.
 Bill Buckner, Boston’s first baseman, has a very easy, slow ground ball hit to him.
 If he makes the play, the Sox win the World Series.

 But he doesn’t.
 The ball goes through his legs and this play goes down as one of the worst chokes of all time.

 I’ve heard from a lot of athletes who have trouble focusing under pressure.
 They tell me that a voice in their head starts creating doubts and worries, which triggers a nervous feeling.
 That feeling sets them up perfectly for a choke.

 Let me suggest to you right now that you already have some ability to focus your mind.
 You just have to become aware of the fact that you use your focus ability in other areas of your life and that you can bring that ability over to competition.

 Here’s an example: I regularly conduct workshops with youth sports teams for players as young as 11 years old.
 At one particular wrestling team talk, I asked the boys if they had any trouble focusing before or during their match.
 They all raised their hands.

 I then asked, “Who plays video games?”
 Most raised their hands.
 I followed this up with, “How long do you need to focus for a wrestling match?”

 “About five minutes,” was the consensus answer.
 “And about how long do you play video games for?”
-Some of them admitted to playing for hours without being distracted and the parents in attendance attested to that.
+Some of them admitted to playing for hours without being distracted (the parents in attendance attested to that).

 Craig Sigl’s work with youth athletes has been featured on NBC TV and ESPN Sports Radio.
-His free ebook: “The 10 commandments for a great sports parent” and also a free .mp3 guided visualization to help young athletes perform under pressure can be found at MentalToughnessTrainer.com.
+His free ebook: “The 10 Commandments for a Great Sports Parent” and also a free .mp3 guided visualization to help young athletes perform under pressure can be found at MentalToughnessTrainer.com.